VirtosuDan/STDM-Labs/src/StructuralDP/Structural.md

 1. Adapter pattern acts as a connector between two incompatible interfaces that otherwise cannot be connected directly.
 From my point of view , the usage of this pattern for this domain is very important .
 We have 2 different measurements for the transport , which are Miles/Hour and Kilometer/Hour .
 In order to convert Miles/Hour I created an adapter for this.
 I have 2 interfaces IMovable and IMovableAdapter that represents 2 incompatible interfaces .
 Next I created concrete classes that implements IMovable , which represents speed on the rural roads(RuralSpeed) and speed for interstate roads(InterstatesSpeed).
 To obtain the needed conversion , the MovableAdapterImplementation was created , and in this way we obtained the desired results .
 Following screeshots will define the process of implementing this pattern :
 ![download](https://user-images.githubusercontent.com/45829623/98462526-a2df2280-21bd-11eb-9a49-6bcce67a0be2.png)

+2.Facade is used to hide the complexities of the system .